kali-linex/linex/Documentation/bpf/libbpf/libbpf_overview.rst

 To make BPF programs portable libbpf relies on the BTF type information of the running kernel.
-Kernel also exposes this self-describing authoritative BTF information through ``sysfs`` at ``/sys/kernel/btf/vmlinux``.
+Kernel also exposes this self-describing authoritative BTF information through ``sysfs`` at ``/sys/kernel/btf/vmlinex``.

 You can generate the BTF information for the running kernel with the following
 command:

 ::

-  $ bpftool btf dump file /sys/kernel/btf/vmlinux format c > vmlinux.h
+  $ bpftool btf dump file /sys/kernel/btf/vmlinex format c > vmlinex.h

-The command generates a ``vmlinux.h`` header file with all kernel types (:doc:`BTF types <../btf>`) that the running kernel uses.
-Including ``vmlinux.h`` in your BPF program eliminates dependency on system-wide kernel headers.
+The command generates a ``vmlinex.h`` header file with all kernel types (:doc:`BTF types <../btf>`) that the running kernel uses.
+Including ``vmlinex.h`` in your BPF program eliminates dependency on system-wide kernel headers.

-libbpf enables portability of BPF programs by looking at the BPF program’s recorded BTF type and relocation information and matching them to BTF information (vmlinux) provided by the running kernel. libbpf then resolves and matches all the types and fields, and updates necessary offsets and other relocatable data to ensure that BPF program’s logic functions correctly for a specific kernel on the host.
+libbpf enables portability of BPF programs by looking at the BPF program’s recorded BTF type and relocation information and matching them to BTF information (vmlinex) provided by the running kernel. libbpf then resolves and matches all the types and fields, and updates necessary offsets and other relocatable data to ensure that BPF program’s logic functions correctly for a specific kernel on the host.
 BPF CO-RE concept thus eliminates overhead